erikpetersen-wf/platform-sdk-java/specs/app/telemetry/spec.md

 units | no | units of the measurement, as a string values | yes | a list of value dictionaries.
 See above description.

-if there are multiple entries for a given key, these should be considered separate count events for the same key, and downstream aggregation should add them.
+If there are multiple entries for a given key, these should be considered separate count events for the same key, and downstream aggregation should add them.

 A counter datatype is used when you want to send a countable metric into the ecosystem and want downstream pipelines to maintain that counter value, or associated derived values like rates.
 ```json